Logan-Fouts/Algorithms-Exam-Study/README.md

 This repository contains a collection of algorithm implementations, study materials for exams, and notes from lectures.
 It is organized into several directories.

-**Note**: This is a work in progress obviosuly I am doing about 1 lecture per week.
+**Note**: This is a work in progress obviously I am doing about 1 lecture per week.
 There is 8 in total.

 ## Directory Structure